 The doctor feels rushed with many more patients waiting and you feel rushed to describe your symptoms quickly.
 Schedules are tight and that can be frustrating.
 There are too many patients and not enough doctors, and if you’re limited by the doctors allowed on your insurance, it can result in a lot of people being assigned to the same practice.

-Before you allow yourself to get caught up in the rush of modern medicine, and shuttled out before you know where things stand and that your doctor does as well, stop and breathe.
+Before you allow yourself to get caught up in the rush of modern medicine and shuttled out before you know where things stand and that your doctor does as well, stop and breathe.

 You have the right to feel as if your doctor is listening and your issues and questions are being addressed.
 At the end of the day, doctors are paid by each and every patient who walks through their practice door and those “customers” deserve to be heard.
 Most doctors are brought up in an education system built and funded by the pharmaceutical industry, so it’s important to know what your doctor believes is the best treatment and if there’s any conflict of interest.

 Think about what your appointment costs either you or your insurance company and then calculate that by the number of minutes your time with your doctor lasted.
 Make your minutes count.
-If you walk out of the doctor’s office feeling as if your doctor didn’t hear what you had to say or feeling confused about your own medical situation, it is critical that you regain the control you must have in regards to your health.
+If you walk out of the doctor’s office feeling as if your doctor didn’t hear what you had to say or feeling confused about your own medical situation, it is critical that you regain the control you must have in regard to your health.

 Make another appointment if you have to or explain to the doctor that you’d like a few more minutes to ensure he or she understands the situation fully.